 Grammy Award winning soprano Susan Narucki has earned international acclaim as a singer of luminous tone, superb musicianship and distinctive artistry.
 She has presented over one hundred world premieres in opera, concert and recording, enjoying close collaborations with many of the world's leading composers.
 She is one of the leading interpreters of contemporary music of her generation.

 The soprano has been a featured soloist with contemporary music ensembles across the globe, including Asko/Schoenberg, London Sinfonietta, Birmingham Contemporary Music Group, Ensemble Modern, Nieuw Ensemble, ELISION, SMCQ, Remix, ICE, Alarm Will Sound, San Francisco Contemporary Music Players, Speculum Musicae, NYNME, Network for New Music and Collage.
-She has been a frequent guest on the Los Angeles Philharmonic's Green Umbrella Series and of the Making Music Series at Carnegie Hall, on which she presented Kurtag's monumental cycle, Kafka Fragments with violinist Daniel Phillips, on a concert honoring the composer.
+She was a frequent guest on the Los Angeles Philharmonic's Green Umbrella Series and the Making Music Series at Carnegie Hall, on which she presented Kurtág's monumental cycle, Kafka Fragments with violinist Daniel Phillips, on a concert honoring the composer.

 A distinguished chamber musician, she has appeared at the Chamber Music Society of Lincoln Center, the Santa Fe, Norfolk, Da Camera, Bridgehampton, Moab and Yellow Barn Chamber Music Festivals.
 Ms. Narucki has been a guest of the Brentano, Orion and Schoenberg String Quartets; her numerous recital appearances include Kleine Zaal in Amsterdam's Concertgebouw, Tisch Center for the Arts at the 92nd Street Y, Liszt Academy in Budapest, Princeton University, American Academy in Rome, and on the Horowitz Recital series at Yale University with pianist Boris Berman.

 For almost a decade, Ms. Narucki has had a growing interest in projects that re-imagine relationships between contemporary music and society.
 In 2007, Ms. Narucki and Rome Prize winning composer Lisa Bielawa co-conceived Chance Encounter, a project that brought modern music to public spaces.
 Ms. Narucki and The Knights presented the world premiere in Seward Park, New York City in 2007.
-The work, which earned grants from the Creative Capital Foundation, has since been performed at Yale University, at the Whitney Museum of Art, Music on Main in Vancouver, and in conjunction with visionary urban planner Robert Hammond, at the grand opening of the MAXXI Museum and as "Chance Encounter on the Tiber", both in Rome, Italy.
+The work, which earned grants from the Creative Capital Foundation, has since been performed at Yale University, at the Whitney Museum of Art, Music on Main in Vancouver, at the grand opening of the MAXXI Museum and as "Chance Encounter on the Tiber", both in Rome, Italy.

-Ms. Narucki's most recent project is Cuatro Corridos (2013) a chamber opera with libretto by internationally renowned Mexican novelist Jorge Volpi that addresses the subject of human trafficking across the U.S. Mexican border.
+Ms. Narucki serves as Artistic Director of Cuatro Corridos (2013) a chamber opera with libretto by internationally renowned Mexican novelist Jorge Volpi that addresses the subject of trafficking of women across the U.S.-Mexican border.
 Cuatro Corridos earned major grants from the MAP Fund for the Performing Arts, UC MEXUS, Yellow Barn, the University of California and the National Endowment for the Arts.
 Cuatro Corridos had its premiere at UC San Diego in May 2013; the critically acclaimed opera has since traveled to Tijuana, B.C.
-(Casa de la Cultura) and Dallas (Nasher Sculpture Center), University of New Mexico, University of Massachusetts at Amherst, Los Angeles' Zipper Hall, and CENART Mexico City for a total of twelve performances in two and a half years.
-Cuatro Corridos was a special presentation at FIL, the Guadalajara International Book Fair on November 30, 2015 and was broadcast nationally on Mexico's cultural channel (Canal 22).
+(Casa de la Cultura) and Dallas (Nasher Sculpture Center), University of New Mexico, University of Massachusetts at Amherst, the ENT Center at UCCS, Los Angeles' Zipper Hall, and at the national performing arts venue of Mexico, CENART.
+Cuatro Corridos was a special presentation at FIL, the Guadalajara International Book Fair on November 30, 2015 and has been broadcast nationally on Mexico's cultural channel (Canal 22).